Do I Have ADHD or Am I Just Lazy? Let’s Clear This Up

 • Start with a Therapist: They can help assess your symptoms and guide you toward the next steps.

-• See a Psychiatrist: If you want to explore treatment options like therapy or medication, a psychiatrist can help.
+• See a Psychiatrist: If you want to explore treatment options like therapy or medication, a psychiatrist WILL help.
+If you’re hesitant to start stimulants, there are other options.
+If you don’t want to use anything, there are also options.

 Step 4: Build ADHD-Friendly Habits